Adam Mahama: Early life and education

 He was born in Daboya, He is popularly known as Mahama Sakan, He later moved to Damongo with the Elder Brother which he began his elementary school and later went to Navrongo Secondary School and Tamale Secondary School.
-He has about 12 children to himself, Ishmael, Nafisha, Aisha, Nuhu, Yussif, Yussif, Hamid, Yasir, Gias, Ibrahim, Henry and Aisha.
+He has about 12 children to himself, Ishmael, Nafisha, Aisha, Nuhu, Yunus, Yussif, Abdul-Hamid, Yasir, Gias, Ibrahim, Henry and Aisha.
 He was once Northern and Upper East Regional Agric Officer, He was the lead for Global 2000 and many other polities.
 He holds BSc in Soil Science from University of Ghana, Legon, Mahama holds a Master of Science degree in Management and Implementation of Development Projects from UMIST and The Victoria University of Manchester.
 He holds other degrees from other reputable universities across the world and not only that, he holds other important certifications such as Methods and Techniques of Project Management from and International Rural Extension which by far makes him a master in rural agricultural development.
 He is an agriculturist and a rural development practitioner.